dhall-lang/dhall-lang/standard/function-check.md

 * `Kind` is the first predicate universe (equivalent to `□₀`)
 * `Sort ` is the second predicate universe (equivalent to `□₁`)

-These universe form a hierarchy, which can witnessed by the least-upper bound judgement ⋁:
+These universes form a hierarchy, which can witnessed by the least-upper bound judgement ⋁: